henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/resequencing-analysis.md

 bwa aln ~/glob/gatk/human_17_v37.fasta /proj/g2015045/labs/gatk/fastq/wgs/NA06984.ILLUMINA.low_coverage.17q_1.fq > ~/glob/gatk/NA06984.ILLUMINA.low_coverage.17q_1.sai
 ```

-Note that if you have to use a file redirect ( &gt;) for your output.
+Note that if you have to use a file redirect ( &gt;) for your output, otherwise bwa will print the output directly to stdout, i.e. your screen.
+Which means that forgetting the redirect can be very disappointing.
-Many (but not all!) functions of BWA default to sending their output to stdout (i.e., your screen) if you do not define a specific outputfile using the -f option, which is great if you want to build pipelines that redirect these things but not so useful when you want to write them to disk.
-Forgetting the redirect can be very disappointing.

 While that's running, take a minute to look at the input file path.
 This is a fastq file, so I put it in a directory called fastq.